Social responsibility made simple

 Skymining makes social responsibility a fundamental aspect of business, and an automatic consequence of day-to-day operations.
 By engaging with Skymining, you will help to reach no less than 10 of the UN’s Sustainable Development Goals.
 Some Skymining’s core impacts are detailed below:

-Around the world, humans are forced to clear forest because of the need for cooking fuel and agricultural land.
-SkyMining provides a cheap alternative to wood-based fuels, and restores marginal land for food production; thereby doubly slowing deforestation.
+Around the world, people are forced to clear forest in pursuit of cooking fuel and agricultural land.
+Skymining provides a cheap alternative to wood-based fuels, and restores marginal land for food production — thereby tackling both drivers of deforestation.

 Desertification is the process of drylands becoming arid and nutrient-deprived, typically losing vegetation and wildlife.
 It is driven by unsustainable farming practices, deforestation and climate change.

 We lose 12 million hectares of land to desertification every year.
 This comes with an annual social and economic price tag of at least $40 billion.

 When we perform Skymining on marginal land, our specialized grass continuously sequesters carbon in the soil surrounding the perennial grass roots.
 This carbon sink rejuvenates and reclaims the land.

 The health problem

 According to the IEA, dirty cooking fuels are responsible for 1.5 million deaths, divided between wood fuel (1.3 million) and charcoal (0.2 million).
 That is more than Malaria, which stands at 1.2 million.

 Africa and biomass